MoveUpwards/matlab-swift/README.md

 # matlab-swift

-Library to port MatLab code to swift
+MatLab library to easily port code to swift.